23 Apr 2022

 Where Should You Go?

 Look for a place that lacks a lot of artificial light, like a city park or open field.
 To help navigate at night without compromising your night vision, make a red flashlight.
 Use red paper or cellophane to cover a white flashlight.
-With lots of wide-open spaces around us, there are some incredible stargazing spots that require minimal travel.
-In a personal vehicle with members of your household, check out some of the following places.
+With lots of wide-open spaces around us, there are some incredible stargazing spots that require minimal travel!

 Three Peaks Recreation Area: The rolling hills and volcanic rock formations provide a fantastic location for outdoor recreation | 10 miles west of Cedar City via Midvalley Road